-Haircuts for Reading Over the past six years on the first Monday of each month O’Neil’s Barbershop opens its doors to provide boys 3-13 with free haircuts in exchange for reading books along with mentor led and reading specialist support, STEAM activities and a healthy dinner.
+HAIRCUTS FOR READING Over the past seven years on the first Monday of each month O’Neil’s Barbershop opens its doors to provide boys 3-13 with free haircuts in exchange for reading books aloud with mentor led and reading specialist support, STEAM activities and a healthy dinner.
 In 2016 the program expanded to serve public elementary and middle schools.
 These programs have provided over 3500 free haircuts and given out over 10,000 books read.

 OUTREACH: Literacy and Art Programming Line4Line launched full-time outreach services in the summer of 2021 to provide our signature creative literacy art programs to organizations across the Capital Area.
 We provide all of the supplies and teaching for a plethora of STEAM activities designed for different age levels.
 Our curriculum development team can also design custom lessons tailored to the needs of teachers.
 The Gardere Initiative, East Baton Rouge Housing Authority, 21st Century Community Learning Centers and Charlie’s Place are just some of the local organizations that that have benefited from our services.

 WORKFORCE DEVELOPMENT: High School Barbering Program – In 2020/21 Line4Line’s piloted a successful program at Capitol High School which introduced students to the art and business of barbering.
 Offered to 9-12 grades and embedded within the school campus the Line4Line team transforms a classroom into a vibrant barbershop where licensed instructor O’Neil Curtis teaches students the basics of barbering and owning a business.
 Designed for teens interested in a career in hair, the class introduces students to techniques and tools used in the industry while also providing an overview of how to secure a barber license, create a financial and marketing plan, find employment or open their own business.
 For more information on how to get your school involved call 225/954-7771.